German-NLP-Group/xlsr/2_lang_model_card_template.md

 The resulting model called `xlm-r-distilroberta-base-paraphrase-v1` has been released here: <https://github.com/UKPLab/sentence-transformers/releases/tag/v0.3.8>

-Building on this cross language model we fine-tuned it for English and German language on the [STSbenchmark](http://ixa2.si.ehu.es/stswiki/index.php/STSbenchmark) dataset.
-For German language we used the dataset of our [German STSbenchmark dataset](https://github.com/t-systems-on-site-services-gmbh/german-STSbenchmark) which has been translated with [deepl.com](https://www.deepl.com/translator).
-Additionally to the German and English training samples we generated samples of English and German crossed.
+Building on this cross language model we fine-tuned it for two languages on the [stsb_multi_mt](https://huggingface.co/datasets/stsb_multi_mt) dataset.
+Additionally to the training samples from the two laguages we generated crossed samples.
 We call this _multilingual finetuning with language-crossing_.
 It doubled the traing-datasize and tests show that it further improves performance.

 We did an automatic hyperparameter search for 33 trials with [Optuna](https://github.com/optuna/optuna).
-Using 10-fold crossvalidation on the deepl.com test and dev dataset we found the following best hyperparameter:
+Using 10-fold crossvalidation on the deepl.com test and dev dataset we found the following best hyperparameters:
 - batch_size = 8
 - num_epochs = 2
 - lr = 1.026343323298136e-05,